FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 # WP Does Most of the Heavy Lifting

-- We don't have to worry too much about database schema because **WP abstracts the direct database interaction away from us** (we us WP functions for that, not direct SQL queries)
+- We don't have to worry too much about database schema because **WP abstracts the direct database interaction away from us** (we use WP functions for that, not direct SQL queries)
 - You mostly just have to worry about setting the right database user and password in your `wp-config.php` file

 ---